electronut/ElectronutLabs-bluey/code/bluey-walkie/README.md

 ![](photo/swing.jpg)

-  While walking, the movement of the hand is similar to that of a pendulum, which goes to and fro as shown in fig. This movement makes     bluey to experience some acceleration along y axis, since the board is placed in such a way in the wrist.
+  While walking, the movement of the hand is similar to that of a pendulum, which goes to and fro as shown in fig. This movement makes     bluey to experience some acceleration along y-axis, since the board is placed in such a way in the wrist.
 Thus when the wrist goes       to one extreme a count is made.
 Similarly the count is incremented whenever the wrist reaches the extremes during walking.

 ### Algorithm ###

   **Filtering:**

-  Since the device works on realtime it os subjected to noises which distrupts the calculation.
-Hence averaging filter is used

-   **((n-1 + n) / 2)**

-  The accelerometer value is stored in a variable at time n.
-Then at time n+1 the value is changed, hence now the previous value of the   accelerometer is averaged with the present value.
+  Since the data from the accelerometer are subjected to noise filtering is essential.
+Filtering is needed to smooth the signals.
+Here,   AverageFilter is used which implements a low pass filter.
+The previous and current values obtained from the y-axis are averaged to       remove the noise.

   ![](photo/graph.PNG)

   *Filtered result - Orange*

   *Unfiltered result - blue*

-**Threshold Precision:**

-  The threshold is fixed by taking a 50 samples of the filtered acceleromter data and then averaging it up to get a one sampled value.     which is then used to set the threshold.
-Since the count can be incresed if a hand is raised or folded too, Hence two variables are     used to check the status of the movement and provides accurate results.
+  **Steps counting**

+  Now the averaged data is collected for every 50 samples.
+These samples are then averaged and then compared with the two extremes of     the wrist movement, to determine the step count.
+The firmware also contains two registers which are set when there is a change in       wrist movement and they are cleared if the wrist is remained in the same position.
+These registers are used to avoid the unwanted       step counting.
+For example when the man who wears it, stretches his hand and remains it in the same position.

 **Steps to create an android app**